ariaandika/tokenizer/readme.md

 inspired by rust `syn` and `proc_macro`

-# Tokenizer
+## Tokenizer

-tokenize a stream of bytes, into collection of token trees
+Tokenize a stream of bytes, into collection of token trees

-every tokens does not contain the actual value, but instead it holds a [`Span`](##Span).
+Every tokens does not contain the actual value, but instead it holds a `Span`.
 Span contains 'pointer' to the actual value in source code.
+To get the actual value, we can `evaluate` based on source code.
+This required the caller to hold the source reference themself.
+In exchange, we only allocate numbers when tokenizing.

-this is not a general tokenizer, because other kind of tokens can have other rules that cannot overlap, and its not worth to creating another abstraction layer.
-Instead, specialized tokenizer usually specified on its own, and can also derived from this tokenizer.
+This is not a general tokenizer, because other kind of tokens can have other rules that cannot overlap, and its not worth to creating another abstraction layer.
+Instead, specialized tokenizer usually created on its own, which also can derived from this tokenizer.
 That also make this tokenizer infallible.

-Other kinds of tokenizer mentioned in [extra](#Extra)
+Other kinds of tokenizer mentioned in [extra](##Extra)

-## `TokenTree`
+### `TokenTree`

 possible types of token: